What Is Reverse Circulation Drilling?

 RC drilling is ideal for exploration, as it delivers contaminant-free samples, which are collected at the drill itself and can be sent immediately for assessment.
 It also reduces handling time, which in turn can serve to reduce overall program costs.

 How Deep Does Reverse Circulation Drill?

 RC drill rigs with their considerably larger equipment can typically reach depths of 300 to 600m.
-Dependant on rig size and ground conditions, there has allegedly been holes drilled to a max depth of over 800m.
+Depending on rig size and ground conditions, there has allegedly been holes drilled to a max depth of over 800m.
 The capacity to drill to such depths is negatively impacted by groundwater meaning drillers require more air pressure and also relies on the rig’s pullback capacity.